 The horizon line will give a perspective of someone’s point of view from eye level.

 The drawing below will give you an example of what a viewer would see if they were looking at the front of an object.

-If the object is bellow eye level, the viewer would be able to see the front, top and side of the object.
+If the object is below eye level, the viewer would be able to see the front, top, and side of the object.

-A dot that is placed on a horizon line is called a vanishing point.
-All of the lines of a subject will recede back to the vanishing point.
-This is also know as the place where objects begin to disappear in the distance. the lines that recede from an objects corners are called the orthogonals (the sides of the object).
+A dot placed on a horizon line is called a vanishing point.
+All of the lines of a subject will recede to the vanishing point.
+This is also known as the place where objects begin to disappear in the distance.
+The lines that recede from the corners of an object are called the orthogonal (the sides of the object).

-Using and understanding one point, two point and three-point perspective drawing will help you to draw realistic drawings from both real life subjects or reference images.
-You will be able to see the depth of an object and have an understanding of how light reacts to the surface which will create the illusion of space and form on a two-dimensional surface.
+Understanding one-point, two-point, and three-point perspective drawing will help you draw realistic drawings from real-life subjects or reference images.
+You will be able to see the depth of an object and understand how light reacts to the surface, which will create the illusion of space and form a two-dimensional surface.

 Start by drawing cubes.
-Once you are comfortable with this then you can start to draw more complex objects using the one point perspective drawing method.
+Once comfortable with this, you can start drawing more complex objects using the one-point perspective drawing method.